stjudecloud/workflows/DOCS.md

 * `Reference` - These workflows are used to generate the necessary reference file inputs for our other workflows.
 * `Utility` - These workflows are generally called as subworkflows of other workflows, but may have utility on their own.
 * `Variant Calling` - These workflows are used to call a set of variants for a sample.
-* `Other` - These workflows subworkflows of other workflows that should not be called in isolation or experimental workflows.
+* `Other` - These workflows are typically subworkflows of other workflows that should not be called in isolation or they are experimental workflows.
 * `External` - These workflows are hosted in other repositories, but are used by one (or more) of the workflows in this repository.

 ## Expected FASTQ file name conventions